Charles Bennett (screenwriter): Hitchcock

 Hitchcock moved over to Gaumont British where he got Michael Balcon interested in Bulldog Drummond's Baby.
 It was eventually filmed as The Man Who Knew Too Much (1934), which was a significant success.

 After doing Night Mail (1935) with Bristow, Bennett wrote The 39 Steps (1935) for Hitchcock, a film which soon established itself as a classic; Bennett said he was responsible for most of the film's construction, but paid tribute to the contribution of Ian Hay, who did dialogue.
+"Possibly, I suppose, I was the best-known constructionist in the world at that time," he said.
+"I’m not being conceited, but I was awfully bloody good.
+I was a first-class constructionist.
+I’m not saying I was the best dialogue writer in the world."

 Bennett was now in much demand.
 He wrote The Clairvoyant (1935) with Claude Rains and Fay Wray; King of the Damned (1935), written with Sidney Gilliat; All at Sea (1936); Blue Smoke (1935).

 He did two films for Hitchcock, Secret Agent (1936) (based on Somerset Maugham's Ashenden) and Sabotage (1936).

 In January 1936 his play Page From a Diary, starring Greer Garson and Ernst Deutsch, had a short run at the Garrick Theatre in London.

-Bennett was one of several writers on King Solomon's Mines (1937) then he went back to Hitchcock for Young and Innocent (1937).
+Bennett was one of several writers on King Solomon's Mines (1937) although he later said "Somehow or other, I got a credit on it, which I don’t think I probably deserved."
+He went back to Hitchcock for Young and Innocent (1937).
+Bennett enjoyed working at Gaumont British "a very pleasant - I've never known anywhere as pleasant to work as was Gaumont-British."